Response to Ad Tuendum Fidem Charges

 Historically, the hierarchy of the Catholic Church has always defined as infallible those truths that were popular among the majority of its active and pious members.
 Long before the bishops of Nicea worked out all the niceties of Trinitarian formula to answer Arius, the regular Catholic knew that in some mysterious way Jesus was true God and true man.

-4. Moved therefore by this need, and after careful deliberation, we have decided to overcome this lacuna in the universal law in the following way:
+Let's continue to explore the Ad Tuendam Fidem again:4.
+Moved therefore by this need, and after careful deliberation, we have decided to overcome this lacuna in the universal law in the following way:

 A) Canon 750 of the Code of Canon Law will now consist of two paragraphs; the first will present the text of the existing canon; the second will contain a new text.
 Thus, canon 750, in its complete form, will read: